 This page enables you to support your child during their time at Greenside.
 The information that we have can also be found in the prospectus that your child receives when they start our school.
 For more information, or if you have any questions please contact your child's class teacher, or alternatively send an email with your query to our admin staff who will try their best to help you.

-Greenside is a 'Local Education Authority Community Primary School', as such all admissions are governed by Tameside's admissions policy.
+Greenside is a part of the Victorious Academies Trust and all admissions are governed by Tameside's admissions policy.

-Reception children are admitted to the school in ther September of the academic year in which they become five.
+Reception children are admitted to the school in the September of the academic year in which they become five.
 Academic years run from September 1st to August 31st.
-Entry into our reception classes is staggered during the first three weeks of the school year.
-This enables our new children to enjoy a gradual involvement in the big new world of school life.

-We base our school's sex education policy on the DfES guidance document sex and relationship education guidance (ref DfES 0116/2000).
+We base our school's sex and relationships education policy on the DfES guidance document relationships and sex education guidance (updated September 2021).
+Relationships education is a legal requirement and compulsory in Primary schools.
 In this document, sex education is defined as 'learning about physical, moral and emotional development.
 It is about understanding the importance of marriage for family life, stable and loving relationships, respect, love and care.
 It is also about the teaching of sex, sexuality and sexual health'.
 Sex education is part of the personal, social and health education curriculum in our school.
 While we use sex education to inform children about sexual issues, we do this with regard to matters of morality and individual responsibility, and in a way that allows children to ask and explore moral questions.
 We do not use sex education as a means of promoting any form of sexual orientation.

 Greenside provides teaching of religious education for all pupils in accordance with the agreed Tameside Syllabus.
 Parents have the right to withdraw their children from Religious Education lessons.
 If you wish to discuss this please make an appointment to speak to the Headteacher.